transitland/station-hierarchy-exploratory-analysis/blog.md

 Let's say we were interested in toilets in New York City.
 We want to know where they are and what tags people are using to describe them.

-First we provide a bounding box:

-` # Define our bounding box.
-Overpass expects bbox as South, West, North, East nyc_bbox = "40.543548,-74.167328,40.888082,-73.757401"`
+First we provide a bounding box.
+Overpass API expects the bounding box to be in South, West, North, East format.

+`nyc_bbox = "40.543548,-74.167328,40.888082,-73.757401"`

-Next, we use Overpass Turbo Query Wizard to construct an initial query, and copy that directly into the script.
+Next, we use Overpass Turbo Query Wizard to construct an initial query, and paste the query directly into the script.

 ```
-# Our initial query as created with Overpass Turbo Query Wizard
 toilets_query = """
 [out:json][timeout:500];
 (